21 September 2021

 Requirement for Businesses to Ensure Scanning / Record Keeping

-At midnight on Tuesday 7 September, it will become compulsory for many public-facing businesses to have a QR scanning or other record-keeping system for the use of every person entering their premises.
+It has become compulsory for many public-facing businesses to have a QR scanning or other record-keeping system for the use of every person entering their premises.

 Business.govt.nz has guidance for businesses on contact tracing at your business, click here to view.